Ecclesiastes is one of the Wisdom books in the Writings

 the Books of Wisdom and Sirach.

 Ecclesiastes is the Greek translation of the Hebrew name קֹהֶלֶת - Qohelet, which refers to someone related to an assembly, such as a preacher or teacher; St. Jerome gave Qohelet the name of "Preacher."
 The book is concerned with the purpose and value of human life.
+Of interest, God is called Elohim - אֱלֹהִים in Ecclesiastes; the name YHWH does not appear in the Book!
 Qohelet believes in God and in an ethical code and in God's judgement on human behavior.
 But God's plan is hidden from man, who seeks happiness without ever finding it here on earth.
 For everything is "vanity under the sun."
 It is in giving thanks to the Creator that one makes life worthwhile.
 The Book of Ecclesiastes is a reality check for the modern world!

-The Book of Ecclesiastes is the fourth of five Megillot or Scrolls (See also Song of Songs, Ruth, Lamentations, and Esther) read throughout the year during the Festivals of the Lord (Leviticus 23) or Jewish Memorial Holidays.
-Ecclesiastes is traditionally read at Sukkot - סֻּכּוֹת - the Feast of Booths, Ingathering or Tabernacles, beginning on the 15th day of the seventh month (Tishri), which generally falls in September or October and follows the New Year, Rosh Hashanah, and the Day of Atonement, Yom Kippur.
+The Book of Ecclesiastes is the fourth of five Megillot or Scrolls (See also Song of Songs, Ruth, Lamentations, and Esther) read throughout the year during the Festivals (Leviticus 23) or Jewish Memorial Holidays.
+Ecclesiastes is traditionally read at Sukkot - סֻּכּוֹת - the Feast of Booths, Ingathering or Tabernacles, the Fruit Harvest Festival in the Fall.
+It begins on the 15th day of the seventh month (Tishri), which generally falls in September or October and follows the New Year, Rosh Hashanah, and the Day of Atonement, Yom Kippur.

 Chapter 3:1-8 is a famous passage on time - עֵת - et - in life.
 Three expressions from Ecclesiastes have found their way into the English language: "There is nothing new under the sun" (1:9), "To everything there is a season" (3:1), and "Eat, drink, and be merry" (8:15).
 The book concludes with the recommendation to "Fear God, and keep his commandments: for this is the whole duty of man."